cysouw/diathesis/text/c10_participle.md

 d. ^* Das Kind wird geschlafen.
 :::

-Crucially, the adnominal and adverbial usage of participles are not monoclausal.
-An adnominal participle is an alternative expression of a relative subordinate clause and an adverbial participle has the status of an adverbial subordinate clause.
+Crucially, the adnominal and depictive usage of participles are not monoclausal.
+Both can be seen as alternative expressions of a relative subordinate clause.
 In contrast, the light-verb constructions with participles are monoclausal.

 ### Adnominally used participles {#sec:participles-adnominal-usage}